fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 | <span class="led sd-chargebat"></span>   | :battery: Collecting data offline,  battery charging              |
 | <span class="led sd-fullbat"></span>     | :battery: Collecting data offline, battery charged          |

+!!! warning "Guide"
+    Check the guide on how to upload the sd card data [here](/Guides/Uploading SD Card Data/)

+!!! info "Weird files?"
+    The files in the sdcard have the following naming: YYYY-MM-DD.CSV, however, you will find in the some extra files (.01, .02...)
+These are data files that the sensor creates once there is a reset and, to avoid corruption, it creates a new file in the sd-card, by changing the file-extension.

+    A reset takes place every night at 3-4am with the purpose to avoid data loss because a problem.
+The SCK then stores the data in a file with a sequential name, and does so by changing the filename to YYYY-MM-DD.01, .02… etc depending on the amount of resets it sees during that day.
+You can see the data and work with it by changing the name from YYYY-MM-DD.01 to YYYY-MM-DD_01.CSV.
+[Check the guide on how to organise your data](/Guides/Organise your data/#pre-process-the-sd-card-data) to automatise this.

 #### Especial status

 | LED color                            |  Kit status                             |